Bronchopulmonary Dysplasia (BPD)

 The diagnosis of bronchopulmonary dysplasia is suspected in infants who were born prematurely, who have received ventilation and/or supplemental oxygen or CPAP for an extended period of time (generally for several weeks or months), who have signs of respiratory distress, and who may still need supplemental oxygen.

-The most important factors for confirming the diagnosis is that infants have needed supplemental oxygen and/or a ventilator or CPAP for at least the first 28 days of life and still have breathing problems.
+Infants who have needed supplemental oxygen and/or a ventilator or CPAP for at least the first 28 days of life and still have breathing problems may also be diagnosed with BPD even if they do not need respiratory support at 36 weeks corrected age.

 The diagnosis is supported by the results of a chest x-ray.